statistical-evidence/statistical-evidence.github.io/about/index.md

 > - Theoretical understanding statistical methods
 > - Role of Bayesian statistics in medicine and health care
 > - Statistical genetics
-> - Prevalence of bad research in today's health-care environment